-Complete Section B, Form 8283 Items or groups of similar items for which a deduction of more than \$5,000 is claimed.
-Most items reported in Section B require a written appraisal.
+Complete Section A, Form 8283 Complete Section B, Form 8283 • Items or groups of similar items • Items or groups of similar items for which a deduction of \$5,000 for which a deduction of more or less per item is claimed. than \$5,000 is claimed.
+Publicly traded securities, even Most items reported in Section B if deduction exceeds \$5,000. require a written appraisal.